Singular set of a Levi-flat hypersurface is Levi-flat: Introduction

 A primary tool in the proofs is Lemma~\ref{dimnleaf:lemma}, which says that through every point $p \in \overline{H^*} \cap U$ for a Levi-flat real-hypervariety $H$, there exists a complex hypersurface $W$ such that $W \subset \overline{H^*} \cap U$.
 This $W$ is generally a branch of the Segre variety of $H$ at $p$, unless the Segre variety is degenerate at $p$.
 This lemma also implies that all sides of $\overline{H^*} \cap U$ are pseudoconvex.
 Hence a real-hypervariety $H$ is Levi-flat if and only if $\overline{H^*} \cap U$ is pseudoconvex from all sides.

 The author would like to acknowledge Peter Ebenfelt for suggesting the study of this problem when the author was still a graduate student, and also for many conversations on the topic.
-The author would also like to thank Xianghong Gong, John P.\ D'Angelo, Salah Baouendi, and Linda Rothschild for fruitful discussions on topics related to this research and suggestions on the manuscript.
+The author would also like to thank Xianghong Gong, John P.\ D'Angelo, Salah Baouendi, Linda Rothschild, and Arturo Fern\'andez-P\'erez for fruitful discussions on topics related to this research and suggestions on the manuscript.